vk2diy/23cm/README.md

 [KiCad](https://www.kicad.org/) format, optimized for building with [LCSC](https://www.lcsc.com/) and [JLCPCB](https://www.jlcpcb.com/).

 Status: Schematic under active redefinition, BOM largely verified, firmware converted to platformio and compiling, some required symbols drawn, schematic as yet incomplete and revised layout not yet begun.
 Some mechanical design work and supply chain research completed.
+Getting bogged down in theory but learning a lot.

 ## Background